-The continued increase in interest rates adversely impacts our interest costs, and also results in less competition and less liquidity in the real estate market.
+The current high level of interest rates adversely impacts our interest costs, and also results in less competition and less liquidity in the real estate market.
 We have experienced a slowdown in the deployment of capital, as well as lower demand for new loans.
-We are increasing the interest rates charged on our commercial loans in order to offset our increased interest costs.
+We have increased the interest rates charged on our commercial loans in order to offset our increased interest costs.
 In addition, most of our loans contain an adjustable interest rate clause allowing us to charge no less than the prime rate plus 3% on the outstanding loans.